Terms And Conditions

 Article 8: Final Provisions

-8.1 AirHelp is authorised to alter these T&C and the Price List and to set forth additional conditions at any time and without notice.
+8.1 AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
 However, changes with a negative effect to the Client will not apply to the Client, unless the Client agrees to new changes.

-8.2 The laws of Germany apply to these T&C, the Assignment Form and the Agreement between AirHelp and the Client.
-Any dispute arising out of or in relation to these T&C, the Assignment Form and the Agreement between AirHelp and the Client shall exclusively be settled by Copenhagen City Court, Denmark, in first instance.
+8.2 The laws of Germany apply to these Terms, the Assignment Form and the Agreement between AirHelp and the Client.

-8.3 Should any provision of these T&C be or become void, illegal or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.
+8.3 Should any provision of these Terms be or become void, illegal or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.

 8.4 Rights and obligations fully or partially related to any submitted Claim may be transferred without restrictions by AirHelp to any entity within the corporate group of AirHelp and by AirHelp to third parties.

-8.5 The English version of these T&C shall prevail in case of inconsistency to any other language version.
+8.5 The English version of these Terms shall prevail in case of inconsistency to any other language version.